 Sufficient parts and materiel and been transferred from Germany to construct more than one hundred V-2 rockets for testing at White Sands.
 Over a five year period, there were 67 successful launches, but it is considered that as much knowledge was gained from failures as successes.

-Wernher von Braun travelled to Germany in 1947 to marry his cousin, Maria Luise von Quistorp, and then returned to the United States.
+Wernher von Braun traveled to Germany in 1947 to marry his cousin, Maria Irmengard Emmy Luise Gisela von Quistorp, and then returned to the United States.
 He became a naturalized citizen of the United States of America in 1955.

 In 1960 von Braun and hist team were transferred from the Army Ballistic Missile Agency to NASA’s new Marshall Space Flight Center at Redstone Arsenal.
 He was now able to pursue his original interest, manned flight into space.
 Work proceeded on the Saturn rocket series, which were intended to lift heavy payloads into Earth orbit.
 This resulted in the Saturn A, Saturn B and the Saturn C series, ultimately becoming the Saturn V moon rocket.